Teichlab/starters/README.md

 For most analysis needs, JupyterHub is likely to suffice.
 There are more specialised resources available if need be:
 * CellGenIT offer interactive access to GPUs, fill in the [google form](https://docs.google.com/forms/d/e/1FAIpQLSeTgn0_60_5uovO11bMizbCQv6IuUCVUjLuCJAaUbt5lKaPlA/viewform).
-* Follow the [basecloud](https://github.com/Teichlab/basecloud) tutorial to create an OpenStack instance,
+* Follow the [basecloud](https://github.com/Teichlab/basecloud) tutorial to create an OpenStack instance.